SchweizerischeBundesbahnen/journey-service/BusinessAspects.md

 Getting the right realtime conclusions can be tricky, therefore J-S provides convenience data whenever possible.

-StopV2 for e.g. contains pre-calculated fields to inform about relevant realtime status of a TransportProductV2 at a specific StopV2:
+`ScheduledStopStatus` for e.g. contains pre-calculated fields to inform about relevant realtime status of a TransportProductV2 at a specific StopV2:
-* ::boardingAlightingStatus
+* ::arrivalTimeAimed/Rt, departureTimeAimed/Rt
 * ::stopStatus s.
 [Journey-Service_Routing-Basics](https://github.com/SchweizerischeBundesbahnen/journey-service/blob/master/Journey-Service_Routing-Basics.pdf)
+* ::forBoarding, ::forAlighting

 About any ***Rt** properties:
 * Ideally these fields are always null, means transport organisations are operating as planned